-Most people know you capitalize the first word of a sentence or someone’s name.
+Most people know you capitalize the first word of a sentence or someone’s name, like Sally.
 And, in general, you just need to follow a few simple rules for proper capitalization.

-But there are a few tricky ones, including title capitalization, that are good to review.
+But there are a few tricky ones, including title capitalization, that is good to review.
 So, check out the rules below, and you’ll be a capitalization pro before you know it!

 Whenever you write something, you always capitalize the first letter of the first word of a sentence.
 That’s it!
 It doesn’t matter what the word is – the first letter is always a capital letter.

 This is another easy rule!
-You always capitalize the pronoun “I,” no matter where it is in the sentence.
+You always capitalize the pronoun "I." Regardless of where you put it in a sentence!

-The same is true for all of the other personal and possessive pronouns: none of them are capitalized either, unless they’re at the beginning of a sentence or fit one of the other rules below.
+The same is true for all of the other personal and possessive pronouns: none are capitalized unless they’re at the beginning of a sentence or fit one of the other rules below.

 In general, everyone’s name is capitalized in English!
 Whether your name is Benedict, Laverne, or Rohit, you always capitalize the first letter of your name.

-There are a few instances where people choose not to capitalize their own name.
+There are a few instances where people choose not to capitalize their names.
 But this is very much an exception.
 Examples include e e cummings and bell hooks.

 Also, you need to capitalize people’s titles, prefixes, and suffixes.
 Any word that goes along with someone’s name should be capitalized, including words like these:

-However, you don’t capitalize these words if they don’t appear with the person’s name.
+However, you don't need to capitalize these words if they don’t appear with the person’s name.
+For example:

-But keep in mind that you don’t capitalize the four seasons: spring, summer, winter, fall/autumn.
+But remember that you don’t capitalize the four seasons: spring, summer, winter, fall/autumn.

-Also, historical time periods or events are capitalized if they are proper nouns.
+Also, historical periods or events are capitalized if they are proper nouns.